 As energy balance methods gained popularity for their simplicity and accuracy in measuring energy fluxes across landscapes, the merits of one-source and two-source approaches were scrutinized.
 Timmermans et al. (2007) compared two common energy-based methods: one-source (SEBAL) and two-source (ALEXI).
 SEBAL accuracy declined over hot, dry, heterogeneous terrain, because of the difficulty in selecting a dry end-member pixel within the boundaries of the remote sensing image, which is then used to calibrate an assumed linear relationship between surface temperature and aerodynamic temperature.
 Two-source models, on the other hand, which rely heavily on vegetation fraction, tended to be less accurate in densely vegetated areas, where small changes in vegetation cover can have significant impact on canopy and temperature estimation.
 Other studies suggest that two source models may perform better in conditions of either dense or sparse vegetation, or extremes of soil moisture (Anderson et al., 2013) (p212), and field-scale comparisons suggest that two-source models outperform single source models (Gonzalez-Dugo et al., 2009), though both were found to produce acceptable results.

 Gonzalez-Dugo et al. (2009) used data collected during the SMACEX/SMEX02 field experiments (Kustas et al., 2005) to evaluate instantaneous λET fluxes derived from an empirical one-layer energy balance model (Chávez et al., 2005), METRIC (Allen et al., 2007) and the two-source model of Kustas and Norman (1999), the latter being an updated version of the Norman et al. (1995) TSM model that forms the basis of ALEXI (Section 3.2.3.1 One-source models).
 The authors reported a RMSD of less than 50 Wm-2 and less than 33 Wm-2 in the estimation of the instantaneous λET and H fluxes respectively by all methods.
 The fluxes predicted by the two-source model of Kustas and Norman (1999) had the closest agreement to the ground observations (RMSD of 30 Wm-2, R2=0.83), followed by METRIC (RMSD of 42 Wm-2 , R2=0.70), and last by the empirical one-layer model (RMSD of 50 Wm-2, R2=0.70).
 Gonzalez-Dugo et al. (2009) underlined as a major disadvantage of both the two-source model and the empirical one layer model the requirement of both models for accurate emissivity and atmospheric correction of the thermal infrared imagery used subsequently for computing the land surface temperature.
 METRIC had a very important disadvantage in the requirement for scene internal calibration each time, which, although it reduces the need for accurate temperature retrieval, significantly diminishes the use of this model for operational application and introduces subjectivity in the pixel selection, though recent advances at automated pixel selection may reduce problems with application and subjectivity.
 Gonzalez-Dugo et al. (2009) also evaluated the performances of three modelling schemes for interpolating instantaneous to daily fluxes.
-The schemes evaluated included the evaporative fraction method (Crago, 1996), the adjusted EF method (Anderson et al., 1997) and the reference evapotranspiration fraction (Doorembos and Pruitt, 1977 – in Gonzalez-Dugo et al., 2009).
+The schemes evaluated included the evaporative fraction (EF) method (Crago, 1996), the adjusted EF method (Anderson et al., 1997) and the reference evapotranspiration fraction (Doorembos and Pruitt, 1977 – in Gonzalez-Dugo et al., 2009).
 Authors reported similar accuracy among the three models.
 The daily λET fluxes by the adjusted EF method returned the closest agreement to the reference measurements (RMSD=0.74 mm day-1, R2=0.76).
 The daily λET fluxes predicted by the reference evapotranspiration method were found to be overestimated during conditions of prolonged dry down period.